open-telemetry/sig-end-user/video-transcripts/transcripts/2025-09-25T05:32:25Z-otel-in-practice-how-we-scaled-kafkalog-ingestion-for-otel-by-150.md

 **Dakota:** Perfect.

+### [00:25:04] Closing remarks and announcements

 **Host:** Amazing.
 Well, I suppose then if we don't have any other questions, I guess that is a wrap.
-Short and sweet informative.
+Short and sweet, informative.
 That's a lot to cover in a short time and also lots of great questions, lots of great considerations from a performance side as well.
 So definitely appreciate the questions that we've gotten.
-Again, tell your friends for those who are on the stream that this recording will be available after the fact, both on our LinkedIn page, the open telemetry LinkedIn page, and on the open telemetry YouTube channel, which is hotel-official.
+Again, tell your friends for those who are on the stream that this recording will be available after the fact both on our LinkedIn page, the OpenTelemetry LinkedIn page, and on the OpenTelemetry YouTube channel which is hotel-official.

-[00:25:26] A couple of housekeeping notes for anyone who is interested.
-The CFPs are still open for CubeCon, and I think in the last week, the CFPs have also opened for the CubeCon collocated events.
+A couple of housekeeping notes for anyone who is interested: the CFPs are still open for CubeCon, and I think in the last week the CFPs have also opened for the CubeCon co-located events.
 That's the CubeCon in Europe in Amsterdam.
-Not the upcoming one; the upcoming one is done.
+Not the upcoming one; the upcoming one, that's done.
 Those CFPs are closed.
-But if you are interested in applying to CubeCon EU and Amsterdam and/or to the collocated events, these are the links.
+But if you are interested in applying to CubeCon EU in Amsterdam or to the co-located events, these are the links.
 Remember folks that the submission limit for CubeCon is now three proposals per person, and that includes whether you're the main submitter or a co-speaker.
-The submission limit for the collocated events is 10 across all collocated events, which is very cool.
+The submission limit for the co-located events is 10 across all co-located events, which is very cool.

-For anyone who is interested in sharing their stories with the hotel end user SIG, we love hearing from the community.
-Please reach out to us.
+For anyone who is interested in sharing their stories with the hotel end user SIG, we love hearing from the community, so please reach out to us.
 You can find us in CNCF Slack.
-We have a lovely Slack channel, which is, I believe, SIG hotel end user.
+We have a lovely Slack channel which is, I believe, SIG hotel end user.
 Henrik has been nice enough to put the link to our Slack channel on there as well.

-Oh, yeah, sorry, I had it backwards; it's hotel-end user.
-We would love to hear your stories, whether it is through hotel in practice, this type of presentation.
-If you have a presentation that you want to test out, this is a great proving ground.
-Or if it's a talk you've given somewhere, and you just want to share it with more folks, this is also another great way to get the topic out there.
+Oh, sorry, I had it backwards; it's hotel-end user.
+We would love to hear your stories, whether it is through Hotel in Practice, this type of presentation, or if you have a presentation that you want to test out, this is a great proving ground.

-Dakota, you presented this at open source summit, right?
-The collo observability day or the, I forget what the hotel day was, is that correct?
+If it's a talk you've given somewhere and you just want to share it with more folks, this is also another great way to get the topic out there.
+Dakota, you presented this at Open Source Summit, right?
+The colloquium observability day or the—I forget what the hotel day was.
+Is that correct?

-**Dakota:** I didn't present anything, but one of our coworkers at Bindplane did present a topic about the Kafka receiver.
+**Dakota:** I didn't present anything, but one of our co-workers at Bindplane did present a topic about the Kafka receiver.

 **Host:** Ah, okay.

 **Dakota:** His presentation was a deep dive into his understanding of it and some of the unique aspects of it he figured out.

-**Host:** Oh nice.
+**Host:** Oh, nice.
 Very nice.
 That's awesome.
+Yeah.
 We would love to hear topics like that.
-We also love to hear anything where you've learned cool stuff about open telemetry.
-We would love to hear from you, so hit us up on our Slack channel.
-We also have hotel Q&A, so for anyone who wants to talk about their hotel journey, this one's an interview style format.
+We also love to hear anything you've learned, cool stuff about OpenTelemetry.
+We would love to hear from you.
+Hit us up on our Slack channel.
+We also have Hotel Q&A for anyone who wants to talk about their hotel journey.
+This one's an interview style format.
 Both of these are live streams.
 We would love to hear from you.

-We have recently had, I think our previous hotel in practice was with folks from Alibaba in the APAC region.
-We are looking for more folks in the APAC region as well who would love to share their story because, you know, open telemetry and CNCF, it's a global undertaking.
+We recently had, I think our previous Hotel in Practice was with folks from Alibaba in the APAC region.
+We are looking for more folks in the APAC region as well who would love to share their story because, you know, OpenTelemetry CNCF, it's a global undertaking.
 We have lots of love from folks all across the globe.
-If you're in the APAC region and you have a story to share, we would schedule an APAC-friendly hotel in practice or hotel Q&A to cater to the time zone.
+If you're in the APAC region and you have a story to share, we would schedule an APAC-friendly Hotel in Practice, Hotel Q&A to cater to the time zone.

 That is it for us.
-If you're going to CubeCon North America, you'll probably see some of our crew at CubeCon North America.
-Excited to have folks connect in person on open telemetry.
+Hope to see you at CubeCon North America; you'll probably see some of our crew there.
+Excited to have folks connect in person on OpenTelemetry.
 Thank you so much everyone for attending.

 **Dakota:** Thanks.